michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

-# s3-audio-recordings-pii-analyzer
+# aws-s3-audio-pii-guardian 🔒

 This project allows you to provision the necesary infrastructure to enable you to detect PII information in audio voice recordings stored in S3.

-You have the option to automatically run PII detection jobs when a new audio file is inserted in S3, or automatically, trigger PII analysis jobs using HTTP API.
+You have the option to automatically run PII detection jobs when a new audio file is inserted in S3, or automatically, trigger PII analysis jobs using HTTP API for existing objects.

-We leverage on [AWS Transcribe](https://aws.amazon.com/pm/transcribe) Services to handle the [detection of PII](https://docs.aws.amazon.com/transcribe/latest/dg/pii-redaction.html) information.
+We leverage on [AWS Transcribe](https://aws.amazon.com/pm/transcribe) service to handle the [detection of PII](https://docs.aws.amazon.com/transcribe/latest/dg/pii-redaction.html) information.

+If PII is detected, a process will redact and mute the PII information in the original audio file.
+You can optionally turn this off.

-# Architecture
+# Architecture 🏗️

 ## Services Used